American Dance Spectacular!

 “His work exhibits his own quality of movement that seems effortless even when it requires great strength, and control.
 His works also embody emotion that touches the core of our humanity.” – Susan Broili, The Herald Sun

-Come for an evening of five uplifting New York premieres that celebrate the human spirit’s abilities to survive, re-group, reform, and remain.
+Come for an evening of five uplifting pieces that celebrate the human spirit’s abilities to survive, re-group, reform, and remain.
 Straight from Durham, North Carolina, home of the venerable American Dance Festival, this energetic company was founded by former Pilobolus Dance Theater member, Gaspard Louis.
 His choreography marries playful physicality with lyrical, athletic partnering resulting in works of haunting beauty and emotional force.

 Gaspard Louis – Artistic Director, was born in Haiti.
 He founded Gaspard&Dancers in 2009.
 The company produces an annual performance season at Duke University in Durham and has been presented at the Michael Schimmel Center for the Arts in New York City, Cape Fear Stage in Wilmington, NC Museum of Art in Raleigh, and Bermuda as well as across North Carolina as part of the NC Dance Festival.
 Gaspard also directs the American Dance Festival’s year-round creative movement outreach program, ADF Project Dance, which provides free dance classes to children throughout the Triangle.
 Additionally, Gaspard has been a guest teacher at Duke, North Carolina Central, and Elon Universities.
 He has most recently returned to Elon to set work from his triology, based on the 2010 earthquake that struck Haiti, on students.
 Prior to forming his own company, Gaspard was a dancer with Pilobolus Dance Theater.
 In addition to performing, touring, and teaching globally with Pilobolus, he collaborated on nine major dance works.
 In 2012 he received his MFA from the Hollins University/American Dance Festival program in dance.
 Gaspard has always sought to push the envelope technically and creatively in his choreography.
 His mission is to engage the audience in a way that is emotional and visceral.

 Tareake Dorill Ramos was born and raised in New York City.
-He graduated from the University of North Carolina School of the Arts in May of 2017 with a Bachelors of Fine Arts.
-Mr. Ramos trained with The Ailey School, New York State Summer School for the Arts (NYSSSA), Dancing Classrooms and Complexions Contemporary Ballet.
-Throughout his training, he has performed works by Robert Battle, Juel D. Lane, Ming-Lung Yang, Merce Cunninham, Twyla Tharp, Jose Limon, Doug Varone, Paul Taylor, and Susan Jaffe.
-Mr. Ramos is interested in using his art for a greater purpose.
-He started his own organization, Dorill Initiative, to help raise money and bring awareness to different social issues in our world today.
-Mr. Ramos has taught at First to Fifth Summer Intensive (New York), EPIC Dance Convention, Broadway Dance Center (Children Teen Program), and Rosie’s Theater Kids.
+He graduated from the University of North Carolina School of the Arts in 2017 with a BFA in Dance and Choreography.
+Mr. Ramos trained with The Ailey School, New York State Summer School for the Arts (NYSSSA), Dancing Classrooms, Rosie’s Theater Kids and Complexions Contemporary Ballet.
+Throughout his training, he has performed in works by Robert Battle, Juel D. Lane, Ming-Lung Yang, Merce Cunninham, Twyla Tharp, Jose Limon, Doug Varone, Paul Taylor, Kira Blazek and Susan Jaffe.
+Tareake started his own organization, Dorill Initiative, to bring awareness to different social issues in our world today through art.
+Tareake has taught at First to Fifth Summer Intensive (New York), EPIC Dance Convention, and assisted at the Broadway Dance Center (Children Teen Program).
 Tareake is grateful to be a part of the G&D Family and excited to start his first season with the company.

-Jihyun Kim, born and raised in Seoul, South Korea.
-She started dancing at the age of 8.
-She received a bachelor in dance from Hanyang University in South Korea.
-She won the Golden-prize for Senior contemporary in ‘The 41st Dong-A Dance Competition’, the most prestigious dance event in Korea.
-Post graduation, Jihyun joined Garimda Dance Company and toured not only in Korea, but also in Japon with the company.
-In 2012, Jihyun moved to New York to further her dance education.
-She trained in ballet, modern, contemporary, house, Jazz and African dance.
-She is a recent graduate of NYU’s Tisch School of The Arts graduate studies program.
-She performed work by prominent choreographers such as Crystal Pite, Trisha Brown and Stefanie Bland Batten.
-She presented her own choreography at the Dumbo Dance Festival.
+Jihyun Kim was born and raised up in Seoul, South Korea, started dancing at the age of 8 and got B.S degree in dance from Hanyang University in South Korea.
+She won the Golden-prize for Senior contemporary in ‘The 41st Dong-A Dance Competition’, which is the most influential competition in Korea and she started to gain attention as a remarkable dancer.
+Post graduation, Jihyun had danced with Garimda Dance Company and had performed many pieces in Korea.
+In 2012, Jihyun decided to move to New York in order to enhance her experience.
+She received training in many styles of dance – ballet, modern, contemporary, house, Jazz and African dance – at Peridance Capezio Center and she earned her master degree from Tisch School of The Arts, NYU in 2017.
+Jihyun has worked with prominent choreographers such as Crystal Pite, Trisha Brown and Stefanie Batten Bland.
+Also, she started challenging to choreograph as an emerging choreographer in New York.

 Frankie Lee III was born in Uniontown, PA, grew up in Raleigh, NC & Phoenix, AZ & currently lives/dances in California in The Bay Area.
 He was first inspired to dance by his family, friends & dance teachers in grade school.
 He received his BFA in Contemporary dance from the University of North Carolina school of the Arts in May 2014, where he performed works by Larry Keigwin, Alwin Nikolai, Maurya Kerr, Shen Wei, Juel Lane, Doug Elkins & Merce Cunningham.
 He has been a consistent scholarship student & faculty assistant at the American Dance Festival.
 He has danced/toured for 2 seasons with contemporary-ballet company, “dawsondancesf”.
 He’s thrilled to be back with Gaspard&Dancers for another great season.